Survivor Stories Deserve Better:

 Since #MeToo went viral in 2017, stories about survivors in the media have skyrocketed.
 But far too often, the way these stories are told has caused even more harm.

-We believe that storytellers have a responsibility to speak truth to power and that storytelling can create space to empower survivors.
-By “storytellers,” we mean journalists, reporters, editors, content creators, social media influencers, advocates, researchers, experts, and anyone who uses their platform to share stories with a broader audience.
-The Code of Ethics created by the Society of Professional Journalists asks to minimize harm by treating everyone with dignity and respect.
-This includes survivors and how we talk about abuse, violence, and trauma.
-Our shared goal must be to combat this existing crisis, in part by addressing the myths and misinformation that contribute to it.
+We believe that storytellers have a responsibility to speak truth to power and that storytelling can empower survivors.
+By “storytellers,” we mean journalists, editors, content creators, influencers, advocates, researchers, experts, and anyone who uses their platform to share stories with a broader audience.
+Survivors can also be storytellers.

 This list of proposals can serve multiple purposes.
 It can give survivors who are the subject of media coverage a framework to advocate for themselves and seek accountability.
 It can educate and inform journalists and content creators.
 It can be a tool for community oversight and support.
 And it can be one of many steps toward justice for survivors.